FRex/blawmain/README.md

-To use it: name your UTF-8 entry point function something else than `main`, don't create your own `wmain`, define `BLA_WMAIN_FUNC` to be the name of your main function and include the header (once, in a single .c or .cpp file only).
+To use it: name your UTF-8 entry point function something else than `main`, don't create your own `wmain`, define `BLA_WMAIN_FUNC` to be the name of your main function and include the header (once, in a single .c or .cpp file only), if you want to receive (as third argument) the original wide argv, then use the define `BLA_WMAIN_FUNC3` instead.

 If macro `_MSC_VER` or `BLA_WMAIN_USE_WMAIN` is defined it will create an `int wmain(int argc, wchar_t ** argv)` function that allocates space using a